 Collaboration reduces risk for everyone involved.
-Vaccine research and development is expensive, and the risk of failure is high, even for higher-income countries.
+Vaccine research and development is expensive, and the risk of failure is high and even once vaccine is approved there are many obstacles to scaling and distributing the vaccines to all who need them.
 By investing in a diverse portfolio of vaccine candidates, COVAX can hedge risk on behalf of all members.

 How does the COVAX Facility work?

 Governments and philanthropists have provided vaccine developers with significant funding to support and help mitigate the risks of product development.
 But what about incentives to scale up manufacturing to meet global demand, including for the poorest economies?